Naples, Italy

 What is a typical expat home or apartment like in Naples?

 "A typical expat home or apartment in Naples, is likely to be located in a safe and well-connected neighborhood, close to amenities such as shops, restaurants, and public transportation.
 The apartment itself may be situated in a historic building with charming architectural features, such as high ceilings, large windows, and decorative moldings.
 The interior is likely to be a mix of modern and traditional Italian design, with comfortable furnishings and a fully-equipped kitchen.
 Some expat homes may also have a small balcony or terrace, offering views of the city or the surrounding landscape.
-Additionally, the apartment may come with essential amenities such as air conditioning, heating, and Wi-Fi, to ensure a comfortable stay for expats," explained one expat living in Naples, Italy.
+Additionally, the apartment may come with essential amenities such as air conditioning, heating, and Wi-Fi, to ensure a comfortable stay for expats," said one expat who made the move to Naples.

 What is the average cost of housing in Naples?